 The Raspberry Pi needs the paho package to connect to an MQTT broker and to receive and send any messages.

-If you are not sure if you have installed it, run the above command.
+If you are unsure if you have installed it, run the above command.
 If the answer is

 then you’re fine.